enriicola/Mark-MarketMate/README.md

 # MarketMate
-An application that collects basic items information and media, and then automatically uploads them as unique advertisements on eBay, Subito.it, Vinted, Facebook Marketplace, Wallop, etc.
+An application that collects basic items information and media, and then automatically uploads them as unique advertisements on eBay, Subito.it, Vinted, Facebook Marketplace, Wallapop, etc.

 ## What do i plan to implement:
 - [ ] cross-platform search